I’m Not Twenty-Four By Sachin Garg Book Review

 When she visits nearby town Hampi, she meets Shubro, a seemingly irresponsible person who appears to be a nomad.
 Later we know he has an agenda in life, and a very noble one at that.
 Saumya is completely drawn to Shubro and makes sure he can get in touch with her later.
 In the meantime, she focuses on her life and becomes fast friends with the two guys, Amit and Malappa, who joined the organization with her.
 Saumya soon realizes that she can’t stomach the nature of her job and decides to quit with three months’ notice ahead of her.

-At the end of her notice period, which is coincidentally the end of Shubro’s 90-day stint the two have a heart-to-heart and zzz happily together.
+At the end of her notice period, which is coincidentally the end of Shubro’s 90-day stint, the two have a heart-to-heart and zzz happily together.
 Saumya wakes up to find Shubro gone.
-Silly girl doesn’t check her laptop and making a decision to return to work after two weeks off, goes off to Delhi.
+Silly girl doesn’t check her laptop and making a decision to return to work after taking two weeks off, departs for Delhi.
 Comes back after two weeks, sits at the laptop and finds the browser open in a blog – which is written by none other than Shubro under an alias.

 Everything falls into place and she happily knows where to go meet him.
 So – everybody is happy.
-Other significant characters in the story are her boss, her best friend Vartika and others.
+Other significant characters in the story are her boss, her best friend Vartika.